tshepang/blog/content/2007 movie review.md

 witnessed before.
 The runner-up is *300* for its awe-inspiring visual magnificence.

-### best movie of the year

-There was a number of very well-made movies this year, but none was as good as [Smokin' Aces] for its exciting action and excellent direction.

 ### enchanting

 *Polar Express* was made a number of years ago but it still packs a